 Gallira has been ordering Brooklyn butcher blocks for years as gifts and to use in his own kitchen.
 “Nils and his team do amazing work, and their shop in Brooklyn is a woodworking paradise,” he says.
 Although pricier than the more common long-grain boards, these end-grain styles with brickwork patterning should be more durable and long-lasting, and they’ll supposedly stay more sanitary because of end graining’s self-healing properties.

 Dammeier likes this colorful seven-piece set, explaining that “cheese knives are a fun way to show a little personality in your presentation, especially when you like to serve cheeses as I do, on a white platter.”
-It includes everything you need for a cheese board, she says, “and the design is fun and elegant, making these knives a pleasure to use.”
+It includes everything you need for a cheese board, she says, “and the design is fun and elegant.”

 A good option for outdoorsy types, “this Opinel picnic knife is a must-have accessory,” Parker says.
 “It’s portable, useful for more than just cheese, and can handle everything from a softer cheese to a super-aged one.”
 Kehler is also a fan of Opinel’s “beautifully handcrafted knives.”